HackRVA/memberdashboard/README.md

 If a member has made a payment in the past 30 days, they will be considered an active member.

 ## High level

- * The server pulls payment information from paypal (and stores in the db) so we can tell who is currently an active member
+- The server pulls payment information from paypal (and stores in the db) so we can tell who is currently an active member
- * the server will maintain access lists and periodically push those access lists to the microcontrollers on the network
+- the server will maintain access lists and periodically push those access lists to the microcontrollers on the network
- * The microcontroller (aka a resource) stores its access list locally so it's not dependant on the network when someone wants to access the space
+- The microcontroller (aka a resource) stores its access list locally so it's not dependant on the network when someone wants to access the space

 ## Install prereqs

-you need to install at least:
+You need to install at least:

-docker-compose
+- docker-compose
-go
+- go
-go-swagger
+- go-swagger
-typescript
+- typescript
-npm
+- npm

-Then follow README from the ui directory to instal the npm modules
+Then follow README from the ui directory to install the npm modules

 maybe do this one separately

 ```
 npm install --global rollup
 ```